- About the Test

 English-language Arts Section

 The English-language Arts section consists of two subtests: Language and Reading.
 To pass the English-language Arts section, you must pass both subtests.
 (The two subtests do not have to be passed at the same test administration and can be taken separately.)
 The Language subtest has 48 multiple-choice questions and one writing task, both of which must be completed at the same administration.
 The multiple-choice questions measure language mechanics and language expression.
-The writing task requires you to write an expository essay, which will be scored on the basis of writing proficiency and not on your knowledge of the subject addressed in your essay.
+The writing task requires you to write an expository essay, which will be scored on the basis of writing proficiency and on your ability to address the subject in your essay.
 Note that the writing task on the Language subtest must be taken in conjunction with the multiple-choice questions on that subtest.
-It you only take the writing task, or you only take the multiple-choice questions, you will not pass the Language subtest.
+If you only take the writing task, or you only take the multiple-choice questions, you will not pass the Language subtest.
 The Reading subtest has 54 reading comprehension questions and 30 vocabulary questions, all of which are multiple-choice.
 The reading comprehension questions test initial understanding, interpretation, critical analysis, and strategies using three types of text: literary, informational, and functional.
 The vocabulary questions assess synonyms, multiple-meaning words, and context clues.
 The chart below shows the number of test questions in each content cluster assessed on the Language and Reading subtests.

 Number of Test Questions by Content Cluster in English-language Arts